 Schloss Neuschwanstein literally means Castle New Swan Rock (or Stone).
 The name only came into fashion after Ludwig’s death — he referred to it as the Neue Burg Hohenschwangau (New Castle Hohenschwangau).

-Great Views of Schloss Neuschwanstein Castle in Germany
+Great Views of Disney-like Schloss Neuschwanstein Castle in Germany

 Schloss Neuschwanstein looks absolutely stunning from the flats of the Lech Valley.
 Approaching the castle from the north, it is a beautiful white building on a small hill with the Alps in the background.
 It looks Disney inspired and many think that Schloss Neuschwanstein inspired Walt Disney.